PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 October 24, 2023: Alpha release delayed as we focus on porting the G.O.B. (acronym remains a secret) engine to a pure, real-time path-tracing engine.
 Currently it is using a traditional Z-buffer rasterization.
 Preliminary results of real-time ray tracing shows faster performance than rasterization at the scale of rendering 6 million Stanford dragons.
 Mind-blowing stuff.
 The original rasterization prototype schedule still runs in parallel for use in testing.

+August 24, 2023: Major Alpha milestones completed!
+This repository is made private following completion of major Alpha milestones to protect Alpha release and is planned to be made fully open source again on Beta.
+Weekly builds under https://github.com/PlanetSideGoblinMod/GoblinModeDemo/tags are removed.

 #### Introduction

 [![](./206376334.png)](https://www.youtube.com/watch?v=rTbKslUxKVU)